openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 Each of these parameters will have the same format as indicated above for the coupler shapes.

+Open rails uses some defaults to calculate the required movement and angles for coupler and air hose shape movement, however for greater accuracy the modeler can add specific values such as ``ORTSLengthAirHose``.
+In addition the length values suggested in the Derailment Coefficient should also be added.

 C# engine scripting
 ===================
 .. _features-scripting-csharp: